toxicmender/Boolean-CKT-Reducer/README.md

 http://codeblocks.org/
 ```

-Users can use any other IDE as that supports Compiling and Debugging of C++ source files.
+Users can use any other IDE that supports Compiling and Debugging of C++ source files.

 ## Contributing